AdalineBaskaran/Final-Year-Project-1/README.md

 ![26234796_1751191488233076_1311054486_n](https://user-images.githubusercontent.com/34518690/35939033-e55ce34a-0c85-11e8-921e-f6384bd017a5.jpg)

 ### Interaction Flow
 Music pad is an interaction artwork for user to relax while hearing music.
-There will 4 pads on the floor.
-Users have to step on a pad with a headphone to activate the sound.
-Different sound will be played on different pad.
+There will be 4 pads on the floor.
+When user steps on the pad, music will play into the headphone and the visual will show on the screen.
+Different sound will be played on different pad and visual.

+### Software and Equipment
+Software:
+- Processing
+- Arduino

+Equipment:
+- Wireless Headphone
+- Wide Screen
+- Projector
+- Arduino Pressure Sensor

 ## Idea 3 (Chosen idea)